 Baseline HIV genotype can be determined using a sample of blood; availability of this testing varies by location.
 HIV genotyping is used to identify mutations known to cause resistance to certain antiretroviral drugs and to help select a drug regimen likely to be effective for a specific patient with HIV infection.

-Diagnosis of the various opportunistic infections, cancers, and other syndromes that occur in HIV-infected patients is discussed elsewhere in The Manual.
+Diagnosis of the various opportunistic infections, cancers, and other syndromes that occur in patients infected with HIV is discussed elsewhere in The Manual.
 Many have aspects unique to HIV infection.

 Screening for HIV